Wilmer Flores Player Props: Giants vs. Mets

 Wilmer Flores At The Plate

-- Flores has two doubles, two home runs and three walks while hitting .296.
+- Flores has three doubles, two home runs and three walks while hitting .293.

-- Among qualified hitters in MLB action, his batting average ranks 41st, his on-base percentage ranks 97th, and he is 78th in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 39th, his on-base percentage ranks 98th, and he is 75th in the league in slugging.

-- Flores has picked up a hit in 10 of 15 games this season, with multiple hits four times.
+- Flores has reached base via a hit in 11 games this season (of 16 played), and had multiple hits in four of those games.

-- He has hit a home run in two of 15 games played this season, and in 3.5% of his plate appearances.
+- In 16 games played this season, he has homered in two of them.

-- Flores has driven in a run in four games this season (26.7%), including two games with multiple runs batted in.
+- Flores has driven in a run in four games this year (25.0%), including two games with multiple runs batted in.

-- He has scored at least once seven times this season (46.7%), including one multi-run game.
+- In seven of 16 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.